itcarroll/basic-R-lesson/docs/_slides/editor.md

 ## The Editor

 The **console** is for evaluating commands you don't intend to keep or reuse.
 It's useful for testing commands and poking around.
 The **editor** is where you compose scripts that will process data, perform analyses, code up visualizations, and even write reports.

-===

 These work together in RStudio, which has multiple ways to send parts of the script you are editing to the console for immediate evaluation.
 Alternatively you can "source" the entire script.
+{:.notes}

 ===